Applying for Financial Aid

 After the student's financial aid file is completed, the student will receive an award letter via the student's PHSC mail account indicating their eligibility for assistance, or an ineligibility notification stating they do not qualify for grant programs.

-We recommend students monitor their PHSC mail and WISE student online system account frequently during the awarding process in order to provide necessary requested and missing documentation and to review the status of their financial aid file.
+We recommend students monitor their PHSC mail and student self-service account frequently during the awarding process in order to provide necessary requested and missing documentation and to review the status of their financial aid file.

 Purchasing Books with Financial Aid